alexpeter-pen/MusicL/Note.md

       <tuplet><tone><accidental><duration><transpose>:<attribute-1>:<attribute-2>:...:<attribute-n>:<scope>

   This is a general definition of tone and the attributes that tone may have.
 The attribute should be declared upfront so it is clear what each letter used means

-   A pattern may consist of multiple tones, where duration is separated, or tuplet grouped
+  A pattern may consist of multiple tones, where duration is separated, or grouped in a tuplet

   3g+ag4 b8 p4